MujumdarSahil/Message-Encryption-and-Decryption/README.md

 # Message-Encryption-and-Decryption
-Simple Message Encryption and Decryption Code
+This is a Simple Message Encryption and Decryption Code using Python

+Libraries used:
+tkinter
+messagebox
+base64